William Hanna: Early career

 After dropping out of college, Hanna worked briefly as a construction engineer and helped build the Pantages Theatre in Hollywood.
 He lost that job during the Great Depression and found another at a car wash.
 His sister's boyfriend encouraged him to apply for a job at Pacific Title and Art, which produced title cards for motion pictures.
 While working there, Hanna's talent for drawing became evident, and in 1930 he joined the Harman and Ising animation studio, which had created the Looney Tunes and Merrie Melodies series.

 Despite a lack of formal training, Hanna soon became head of their ink and paint department.
 Besides inking and painting, Hanna also wrote songs and lyrics.
 For the first several years of Hanna's employment, the studio partnered with Pacific Title and Art's Leon Schlesinger, who released the Harman-Ising output through Warner Bros.
-When Hugh Harman and Rudolph Ising chose to break with Schlesinger and begin producing cartoons independently for Metro-Goldwyn-Mayer (MGM) in 1933, Hanna was one of the employees who followed them.
+Pictures.
+When Hugh Harman and Rudolf Ising chose to break with Schlesinger and begin producing cartoons independently for Metro-Goldwyn-Mayer (MGM) in 1933, Hanna was one of the employees who followed them.

 Hanna was given the opportunity to direct his first cartoon in 1936; the result was To Spring, part of the Harman-Ising Happy Harmonies series.
 The following year, MGM decided to terminate their partnership with Harman-Ising and bring production in-house.
 Hanna was among the first people MGM hired away from Harman-Ising to their new cartoon studio.
-During 1938–1939, he served as a senior director on MGM's Captain and the Kids series, based upon the comic strip of the same name (an alternate version of the Katzenjammer Kids that had resulted from a 1914 lawsuit).
+During 1938–1939, he served as a senior director on MGM's The Captain and the Kids series, based upon the comic strip of the same name (an alternate version of The Katzenjammer Kids that had resulted from a 1914 lawsuit).
 The series did not do well.
 Consequently, Hanna was demoted to a story man and the series was canceled.

 Hanna's desk at MGM was opposite that of Joseph Barbera, who had previously worked at Terrytoons.
 The two quickly realized they would make a good team.
 By 1939 they had solidified a partnership that would last over 60 years.
 Hanna and Barbera worked alongside animation director Tex Avery, who had created Daffy Duck and Bugs Bunny for Warner Bros. and directed Droopy cartoons at MGM.